mootools/mootools-core/Docs/Fx/Fx.md

 Fx Method: start {#Fx:start}
 ----------------------------

 The start method is used to begin a transition.
-Fires the onStart event.
+Fires the 'start' event.

 ### Syntax: